 I also wore a pair of black Chuck Taylor’s, cuz who dances in heels?

 I had a vision of love / and it was all that you’ve given me…

 This second year wasn’t about completing some old/new memory as much as it was about being who we were to the Nth degree and just having a good time.
 We danced our assess off; the husband took home a dancing award.

 Last year was our third year (junior year!) and we had a group of friends to go with.
-By this time, we felt ‘old hat’ about it, and wanted to support our friends in having their first time out with Grown Ass Prom.
+This year we were energized by going with our friends for their first time with Grown Ass Prom.
 My thyroid was on the fritz again last year and so I also wasn’t feeling 100% myself, but I had a good time picking out some leather-look leggings and pouring myself into them.
-The husband went balls to the wall with his outfit- threw on one of everything and owned it.
+The husband went ‘balls to the wall’ with his outfit- threw on one of everything and owned it.
 He is a fashion badass and a risk-taker and I love him for it.
 He also won Prom King for his dancing skills.